A Plaque Test for Redundancies in Relational Data [Extendend Version]: Preliminaries

 \subsection{Entropy and Information Content}

-In the following we deal with discrete probability spaces $\mcX = (X, P_{\mcX})$ on finite sets~$X$, where $P_{\mcX}(x)$ for $x \in X$ denotes the probability of the event $\{ x \}$.
-The information-theoretic \emph{entropy} of the probability space~$\mcX$ is then given by
+In order to define the information content we need to recall some basic notions from information theory, cf.~\cite{CovTho}.
+We deal with discrete probability spaces $\mcX = (X, P_{\mcX})$ on finite sets~$X$, where $P_{\mcX}(x)$ for $x \in X$ denotes the probability of the event $\{ x \}$.
+The information-theoretic \emph{entropy} of the probability space~$\mcX$ is given by

 If $\mcA = (A, P_{\mcA})$ and $\mcB = (B, P_{\mcB})$ are probability spaces on finite sets~$A$ and~$B$ with joint distribution $P_{\mcA \times \mcB}$, then the \emph{conditional probability} of $a \in A$ given $b \in B$ is defined by